github/training-kit/downloads/github-git-cheat-sheet.md

 ```$ git checkout [branch-name]```

-Switches to the specified branch and update working directory
+Switches to the specified branch and updates working directory

 ```$ git merge [branch-name]```